anywhichway/repl-host/README.md

 </repl-host>
 ```

+Also see the Medium article <a href="https://medium.com/@anywhichway/how-to-host-a-repl-342bc0e15f5d">How to host a REPL</a>.

 # Security

 REPLs are run in iframes.
 You can configure the iframe security using the same attributes used by an iframe, i.e.
 `allow`, `allowfullscren`, `allowpaymentrequest`, `referrerpolicy`, `csp`, `sandbox`.
 See
 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe.

+CCS and HTML are both sanitized in addition to being placed in an iframe.

 # Version History (reverse chronological order)

+2022-09-11 v0.0.5 Improved styling support.
+Updated docs.
 2022-09-10 v0.0.4 Updated docs
 2022-09-10 v0.0.3 Added documentation and load improvements